Thalaba the Destroyer: Poem

 The poem is a twelve-book work with irregular stanzas and lines that are not rhymed.
 The poem deals with Harun al-Rashid and a group of sorcerers at Domdaniel that live under the sea.
 It was foretold that Thalaba, a Muslim, would be God's champion and conquer the sorcerers.
 To pre-empt the prophecy, the sorcerers kill the Hodeirah family.
 Unknown to them, Thalaba was able to escape from harm with his mother Zeinab.
 They flee through the desert and arrive at Irem, a ruined city.
 After Zeinab dies, Thalaba is raised by a leader of Irem named Moath.
 The sorcerers find out that Thalaba is still alive, and Abdaldar, one of their members, goes to find out Thalaba's location.
-When Abdaldar arrives, he is stopped a simoom, a sand storm, and his magic ring is lost.
+When Abdaldar arrives, he is stopped by a simoom, a sand storm, and his magic ring is lost.
 Thalaba finds the ring, which grants him great power.

 A demon comes to steal the ring from Thalaba, but he is stopped by the young boy.
 This allows Thalaba to demand information about the sorcerers and why his family was killed.
 Time passes and Thalaba settles into a pastoral life at Irem and plans to marry Moath's daughter, Oneiza.
 However, Thalaba decides that his duty prohibits him from such actions, and he leaves to fulfill his destiny.
 However, the sorcerer Lobaba tricks Thalaba and tries to steal the ring.
 After many failed attempts, Lobaba tries to convince Thalaba to harness the ring's magic power, which would bring Thalaba harm.
 Instead, Thalaba argues against the use of magic in general and realises that Lobaba is evil.
 Although Thalaba attempts to kill Lobaba and fails by the sorcerer's magic, a storm comes and destroys the sorcerer.

 Thalaba travels past Baghdad onto the ruins of Babylon to find Haruth and Maruth, two angels that know about magic.
 While searching for them, he runs across Mohareb, an evil warrior.
 Mohareb offers to take Thalaba through the city and they travel through the cave of Zohak.
 Zohak, an individual punished to have snakes constantly eat at his brain, tries to stop them before Mohareb distracts him.
 The two continue to travel into the dwelling of Haruth and Maruth and, when Mohareb finds out that Thalaba is not evil, attacks him.
 However, the ring protects Thalaba.
 After Mohareb claims that magic was the only reason why Thalaba lives, Thalaba decides to get rid of the ring into a pit before the two resume fighting.
 Soon after, Mohareb is also thrown into the pit and Thalaba is able to ask the angels what he needs to defeat his enemies.
 He is simply told "faith".